zavalit/zavalit.github.io/_provisioning/vagrant_puppet_docker.md

 {% endhighlight %}

-Now is a time to run a test
+Now it is a perfect time to let serverspec run all defined tests:

 {% highlight bash %}